vkedlian/MicroExonator/README.md

     snakemake -s MicroExonator.skm  --cluster-config cluster.json --cluster {cluster system params} --use-conda -k  -j {number of parallel jobs} differential_inclusion -np

-**Importat**: If you arlready run MicroExonator quantification and discovery, and now you want to perform the these downstream alternative splicing analyses, you might need to skip microexonator steps to avoid them be re-run.
+**Important**: If you arlready run MicroExonator quantification and discovery, and now you want to perform the these downstream alternative splicing analyses, you might need to skip microexonator steps to avoid them be re-run.
 To only perfom downstream alternative splicing analyses, you will need to include these extra key in config.yaml:

     downstream_only : T